President Trump reads the Holy Bible, 2 Chronicles 7: 11-22 from the Oval Office April 21 at the 6 P.M. hour.

 Psalm 49, of the Sons of Korah.
 This psalm is a teaching Psalm and gives instruction on how to live and about our hope of salvation “But God will redeem my soul from the power of the grave,For He shall receive me

 Acts 20:17-38.
-From Miletus Paul called the Ephesian Elders and when they arrived he exhorted them, said farewell and told them he would never see them again.
+From Miletus the Apostle Paul called the Ephesian Elders and when they arrived he exhorted them, said farewell and told them he would never see them again.

 2 Chronicles 27.
 Jotham, king of Judah followed God, became mighty, reigned sixteen years and died.